 Instead of opting for that generation-after-generation passing of wealth down the family line, that wealthy individual could leave his property in trust at his death.
 There would be an estate tax to be paid at that time.
 But after that one-time tax, the family wealth passes into trusts for the benefit of his children, grandchildren and so on, with no further estate taxation.

 The IRS perceived this technique as a significant loophole in the federal wealth transfer laws, so, in 1976, the first federal generation-skipping transfer ("GST") tax was enacted.
 However, that tax was practically unworkable, so it was repealed and re-enacted in a new form in 1986.
-That 1986 version of the GST tax remains in effect.
+That 1986 version of the GST tax - with changes put into effect over the years - is still with us.

-The GST tax imposes a flat tax at the highest current federal estate tax rate (40% in 2016) on certain transfers of wealth that "skip" an intervening generation level in which estate tax might have been levied.
+The GST tax imposes a flat tax at the highest current federal estate tax rate (40% in 2019) on certain transfers of wealth that "skip" an intervening generation level in which estate tax might have been levied.

-For instance, a \$100,000 outright gift to a grandchild would qualify for the \$14,000 gift tax exclusion, which would allow a corresponding \$14,000 exclusion from the GST tax.
-However, that leaves \$86,000 subject to federal gift tax (against which the donor's applicable exclusion could apply to negate that tax) and \$86,000 separately subject to the GST tax (against which the donor's exemption from GST tax could apply to negate that tax).
-If the donor had exhausted his \$5,450,000 estate and gift tax exclusion and his \$5,450,000 GST tax exemption, then there would be federal gift tax to be paid on the \$86,000 subject to tax (a tax of \$34,400 at the applicable 40% gift tax rate) and a separate GST tax at the maximum 40% rate, or an additional \$34,400.
-In fact, there is an additional gift tax on the amount of the GST tax paid by the transferor, costing another 40% of the GST tax paid of \$34,400, or about \$13,760.
-In other words, the donor would have to spend \$82,560 in taxes to pass \$100,000 to a grandchild - a total cost of \$182,560.
+For instance, a \$100,000 outright gift to a grandchild would qualify for the \$15,000 gift tax exclusion, which would allow a corresponding \$15,000 exclusion from the GST tax.
+However, that leaves \$85,000 subject to federal gift tax (against which the donor's applicable exclusion could apply to negate that tax) and \$85,000 separately subject to the GST tax (against which the donor's exemption from GST tax could apply to negate that tax).
+If the donor had exhausted his \$11,400,000 estate and gift tax exclusion and his \$11,400,000 GST tax exemption, then there would be federal gift tax to be paid on the \$85,000 subject to tax (a tax of \$34,000 at the applicable 40% gift tax rate) and a separate GST tax at the maximum 40% rate, or an additional \$34,000.
+In fact, there is an additional gift tax on the amount of the GST tax paid by the transferor, costing another 40% of the GST tax paid of \$34,000, or about \$13,600.
+In other words, the donor would have to spend \$81,600 in taxes to pass \$100,000 to a grandchild - a total cost of \$181,600.

-In addition to the \$5,450,000 exemption from the GST tax that each individual possesses and the \$14,000 annual exclusion that may apply (depending on the form of the gift), there are other exemptions from the GST tax.
+In addition to the \$11,400,000 exemption from the GST tax that each individual possesses and the \$15,000 annual exclusion that may apply (depending on the form of the gift), there are other exemptions from the GST tax.
 Most important is the "predeceased child" rule.
 If, in the above example, the donor's child who was the parent of the grandchild/beneficiary was deceased at the time of the gift, there would be no GST tax incurred (although gift tax would still apply).
 And irrevocable trusts established prior to September 25, 1985, are "grandfathered" - i.e., so long as those trusts are not substantially changed or added to, they are exempt from GST tax.